NataliaCzeladka/its-just-a-phase/README.md

 - Code for calling external API was taken from [Moon Phase API](https://rapidapi.com/MoonAPIcom/api/moon-phase/)'s documentation.

-- Code for converting markdown response into HTML output was taken from documentation of [Marked Library](https://marked.js.org/).
+- Code for converting markdown response into HTML output was taken from documentation for [Marked Library](https://marked.js.org/).

 - Code for image carousel from gallery.js file was created following [Log Rocket Fronend Analytics](https://blog.logrocket.com/build-image-carousel-from-scratch-vanilla-javascript/)'s tutorial on how to build an image carousel from scratch using vanilla JavaScript.